You are here

 The University of Iowa prohibits discrimination in employment, educational programs, and activities on the basis of race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification that deprives the person of consideration as an individual.
 The university also affirms its commitment to providing equal opportunities and equal access to university facilities.
 For additional information on nondiscrimination policies, contact the Director, Office of Equal Opportunity and Diversity, The University of Iowa, 202 Jessup Hall, Iowa City, IA, 52242‐1316, 319‐335‐0705 (voice), 319‐335‐0697 (TDD), firstname.lastname@example.org.

-If, at any point before, during or after Intramural participation, a participant violates the aforementioned Non-Discrimination Policy, the participant will be ejected and subject to the ejection procedures as outlined in this document.
+If, at any point before, during or after Intramural participation, a participant violates the aforementioned Non-Discrimination Policy, or uses discriminatory language directed at another individual, the participant will be ejected and subject to the ejection procedures as outlined in this document.

 Officials in all officiated sports will complete team sportsmanship ratings for each team, each game.
+Intramural Administrative staff may adjust sportsmanship ratings after review of game circumstances including any additional information not observed by the game officials.
 Sportsmanship ratings will be viewable by teams on IMLeagues.com following the conclusion of the contest.
 Each team begins the game with a 2.5 rating, and earns its way up to a 3 or a 4, or earns its way down to a 1 or a 2.
 Officials cannot give a rating of 2.5.

 - 4 = Excellent: Team members and fans were cooperative with officials and were respectful of opponents and officials.
 The captain had full control of the team.
 Team members went above and beyond to show respect for opponents and staff.